linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.10.2023 (announcement L2B)
+- Our plugin fleet for L2B Classic and L2B Space is growing! 🚀 What plugins would you like to see added next? 🤔 #L2BPlugins #ProductUpdates #ComingSoon

 ### 06.10.2023 (announcement Linkspreed Analytics)
 - Oops!
 We had a minor bug on our Linkspreed Analytics website today, but we fixed it quickly.
 Service is back up and running.
 Have you ever experienced a bug on a website? 🐛 💻 #LinkspreedAnalytics #Bug #Website #CustomerService